What You Should Do If a Claims Adjuster Calls After Your Accident

 When you’re dealing with an insurance adjuster after an accident where there is just property damage, here are some questions you’ll want to get answers to:

-• How much property damage is covered under the insurance policy?
+• How much insurance coverage do I have for property damage in my insurance policy?

-• How are they arriving at the amount of the estimate?
+• How do you decide on the amount of the estimate?

-• How are they determining the value of the repair or totaled vehicle?
+• How do you determine the value of the repair or totaled vehicle?

 Advocate for Yourself and Your Car’s Value